unsip/organize-media-files/README.rst

 What is OMF?
 ============
 Organize Media Files (OMF) is a command-line utility, which helps user to dispatch unsorted media files according meta data tags and configurable rules.
-OMF using `Mutagen <https://mutagen.readthedocs.io>`_ to handle audio files.
+OMF is using `Mutagen <https://mutagen.readthedocs.io>`_ to handle audio files.
 Later more media files support would be added.

 Installation
 ============